Convex structures of the unit tangent spheres in Teichm{\"u}ller space: Introduction

-To state our results concretely, we first recall some classical notions from convex geometry; see e.g. \cite{Eggleston,Rock} for the bases of convex geometry.
+To state our results concretely, we first recall some classical notions from convex geometry.
+References for these notions include the books \cite{Eggleston,Rock}.
 Let $V$ be a finite-dimensional vector space and $\mathcal{S}$ a convex sphere in $V$, that is, the boundary of a compact convex ball $\mathcal B$ of non-empty interior in $V$.
 A convex proper subset $F\subset\mathcal B$ is said to be a \emph{face} of $\mathcal S$ if any segment in $\mathcal B$ intersecting $F$ at an interior point of this segment has both endpoints in $F$.
-A face of $\mathcal S$ is said to be \emph{exposed} if there exists a support hyperplane to $\mathcal B$, that is, a hyperplane $H$ separating $\mathcal B$ from its complement in $V$, such that $F= \mathcal S \cap H$.
-As will be explained in \cref{convex geometry}, exposed faces are faces, but there are faces which are not exposed.
-Finally, we say that a point $v\in\mathcal S$ is \emph{extreme} if there exists no pair $u,w$ in $\mathcal S$ such that $x$ is contained in the segment $[u,w]$ without being an endpoint of this segment.
+A \emph{support hyperplane} to $\mathcal B$ is a hyperplane $H$ separating $\mathcal B$ from its complement in $V$.
+A face of $\mathcal S$ is said to be \emph{exposed} if there exists a support hyperplane to $\mathcal B$ such that $F= \mathcal S \cap H$.
+As will be seen in \cref{convex geometry}, there are faces of unit spheres associated with Thurston's metric which are not exposed.
+Finally, we say that a point $v\in\mathcal S$ is \emph{extreme} if there is no pair $u,w$ in $\mathcal S$ such that $x$ is contained in the segment $[u,w]$ without being an endpoint of this segment.